Khalique13/BandgapIP_Design_VSDOpen21_Workshop/README.md

 ### Architecture wise BGR can be designed in two ways,

-1. Using self-biased current mirror
+1. Using a self-biased current mirror
 2. Using Operational- Amplifier

 ### Application wise BGR can be categorized as,